umich-its-networking/git-training-pub/ex-git-basics.md

  * [new branch]      master -﹥ master
 ```

-Now go to the web interface for your repository and note that there's a repository now and that your `README.md` is part of it.
+Now go to the web interface for your repository and note that there's now a repository there and that your `README.md` is part of it.
 Also note that GitLab displays your `README.md` file, rendered as HTML, below the file listing for the repository.

 ## Adding and Committing in one step